 The announcement in late 2009 by Dubai World, the emirate's flagship for investment in the region, that it was not able to repay an Islamic bond in time cast fresh doubts on Islamic finance's claim of inherent stability.
-This article argues that Islamic finance is not a stable alternative, since Islamic banking in particular and Islamic finance.
+This article argues that Islamic finance is not a stable alternative, since Islamic banking in particular and Islamic finance in general do not differ significantly from conventional banking and finance.
 Islamic banking being the oldest and most visible element of Islamic finance is to some extent understood as pars pro toto - i.e., representative for the Islamic finance industry as a whole.
 In the following, the reasons for the alleged superiority of Islamic finance will be explored, namely its developmental character, the inherent stability and, the importance it assigns to individuals' morality.

-the religiously motivated belief in the morality of the homo Islamicus.
+Being based on Islamic economics, Islamic finance simply replaces the religion-like belief in the neoclassical dogma of the efficient market with the religiously motivated belief in the morality of the homo Islamicus.
 The outcome is strikingly similar.